Green, Green Grass of Home: Tom Jones version

 Welsh singer Tom Jones, who was appearing on The Ed Sullivan Show in 1965, visited Colony Records while staying in New York City.
 On asking if they had any new works by Jerry Lee Lewis, he was given the new country album.

 Impressed with the song, Jones recorded and released the song in the UK in 1966 and it reached No. 1 on December 1, staying there for a total of seven weeks.
+The song also spent 7 weeks at No. 1 on the Irish Singles Chart.
 The song has sold over 1.25 million copies in the UK as of September 2017.
 Jones' version also reached No. 11 pop, No. 12 easy listening on the Billboard US charts.

-In September 2006, Jones performed the song as a duet with Jerry Lee Lewis during the taping of the latter's Last Man Standing TV special in New York City, and credited Lewis with providing the inspiration for his own recording.
+In September 2006, Jones performed the song as a duet with Lewis during the taping of the latter's Last Man Standing TV special in New York City, and credited Lewis with providing the inspiration for his own recording.

-In February 2009, Jones performed the song live with Vincent Moon on a special Take-Away Show, along with "If He Should Ever Leave You" and "We Got Love", in front of a camera in a hotel room in New York.

-Jones sang the song on the 2009-2010 edition of Jool's Annual Hootenanny on January 1, 2010.